DataProvider in TestNG (with Examples)

 3. Now create a new java class with the name “DataProviderEx1”.

-Look out the below program source code to understand better.
+Look out the below example code to understand better.

 package testNGDataProvider;